HenryAsa/MIT-rush-auto-calcs/README.md

-# mit-rush-auto-calcs
+# `mit-rush-auto-calcs`

-Repository for storing RUSH Auto Works data and calculations
+Repository for storing RUSH Auto Works data and Calculations